 Free PDF Worksheet: Dewey Decimal Treasure Hunt

-Activities like this are best done in an actual library, but in this age of the Coronavirus, it may be best to work online until the dangers of going outside have passed.
+Activities like this are best done in an actual library, but in this age of Covid-19, it may be necessary to work online if your local library is closed to visitors.
 Kids may work alone or in (virtual) teams.
 As they will soon find out, religions such as Islam have been relegated to the slim “other religions” category, which is an interesting topic for discussion.

 Treatment of religion